-Here are Style Curator HQ we’re becoming increasingly conscious about ways we can reduce our waste footprint at home (keep an eye on the blog, we’ll be sharing more ideas soon!).
+Here are Style Curator HQ we’re becoming increasingly conscious about ways we can reduce waste and become more eco-friendly at home.
 And while Christmas is a truly magical time of the year, it’s also when we create a whole lot of extra rubbish.
 So today we thought we’d explore some low-waste Christmas gift wrapping ideas with you!

 Related article: 50 of the most beautiful Christmas gift wrapping ideas (with stacks of free printables!)